Young Investigator Research Grant

 Selection Process:

-Complete applications must be received by the Research & Awards Committee Chair no later than Wednesday, January 31, 2024.
-The SPP Research & Awards Committee will review all applications and announce the award at the Spring SPP Meeting in Baltimore, MD in March 2024.
+Complete applications must be received by the Research & Awards Committee Chair no later than Friday, February 28, 2025.
+The SPP Research & Awards Committee will review all applications, and funding decisions will be announced by early April 2025.
 Consideration will be given to scientific merit and the background and career goals of the applicant.
-The award will be funded July 1, 2024.
+The award will be funded July 1, 2025.

 Application Instructions: